The Magical Humantay Lake: Expert Guide to Peru's Turquoise Gem

 Facts about The Lake

-There is not a lot of information about the geology of this lagoon.
-Geologists tell us that it is certainly of glacial origin.
-At some time in the past, snow and ice came down and covered the lower parts of the mountain.
-These great blocks of ice carved out depressions on the sides of the mountain.
+There is not a lot of information about the geology of this lagoon, but geologists tell us that it is certainly of glacial origin.
+At some time in the past, snow and ice came down and covered the lower parts of the mountain, carving out depressions on its sides.
 When the ice melted, the beautiful Humantay Lagoon was formed.
-Without a doubt, the magical turquoise color of the water in the lagoon is due to the purity of the glacial melt-water and to a species of algae called Microcystis aeruginosa y Oscillatoria.
+Without a doubt, the magical turquoise color of the water is due to the purity of the glacial meltwater and to specific species of algae called Microcystis aeruginosa and Oscillatoria.
+To help you understand the scale and technical details of this natural wonder, here are the essential metrics:

 SHARE THIS POST